VectorInstitute/vec-playbook/templates/README.md

 Submitit’s official [checkpointing guide](https://github.com/facebookincubator/submitit/blob/main/docs/checkpointing.md) covers how the `checkpoint()` hook works under the hood and provides additional patterns (e.g., swapping callables, partial pickling) if you need more control.

+Note that in order to prevent multirun jobs (such as parameter sweeps) from overwriting eachothers configs, the checkpoint output directory must be different for each run.
+We handle this in the launch script by using the `hydra.runtime.output_dir` to set a dynamic output dir in `cfg.paths.out_dir`.
+The runtime output dir will always be unique to each run.
+For multirun sweeps, subdirectories are automatically generated by hydra.
+You can configure hydra to customize how these subdirectoires are named but by default they're just monotonically increasing integers.

 **Toggling requeue behaviour**
 - Defaults live in `configs/requeue/{on,off}.yaml`.
 Pick the version you want via `requeue=on` or `requeue=off` on the CLI. (`off` disables the Slurm `--requeue` flag.)
 - Global safeguards such as `max_num_timeout` come from `configs/_global.yaml`; adjust them if your workload needs more automatic retries.

 **Implementation checklist**
-1. Save checkpoints regularly inside `cfg.work_dir` (e.g., `outputs/checkpoint-epoch-*`).
+1. Save checkpoints regularly inside `cfg.paths.out_dir` (e.g., `outputs/checkpoint-epoch-*`).
 Capture model weights, optimizer state, and any metadata you need to resume.
 2. On startup (`__call__`), look for the most recent checkpoint and restore state before training continues.
 The templates include helper methods (`_latest_checkpoint`) you can reuse or extend.
 3. Ensure your `checkpoint()` method returns a `DelayedSubmission` that recreates the callable with the same arguments.
 If you need custom behaviour (changing hyperparameters, skipping corrupt steps), instantiate a new callable and pass it to `DelayedSubmission` instead of `self`.
 4. Test the flow by requeueing a running job (`scancel --signal=USR1 <jobid>` or Submitit's `job._interrupt(timeout=True)`) to confirm state is restored as expected.